Behind Every Great Man Stands a Woman Rolling Her Eyes

-And here was my thinking on the door: The rear portion of our house – the original kitchen (the one which I have absolutely zero “before” pictures of), an adjoining sitting room, and a once-mold-covered bathroom were fitted initially with 4-panel doors.
-And I decided to keep these.
+The rear portion of our house – the original kitchen (the one which I have absolutely zero “before” pictures of), an adjoining sitting room, and a once-mold-covered bathroom were fitted with 4-panel doors.
+And I decided to keep these (pictured at bottom).
 These rooms sit at the absolute opposite other end of the house.
 (After pics here > Laundry Room Powder Room Office Remodel.)

-However, most of the other doors in the house are cherry-veneered (or birch-veneered at friend Paul points out and I do believe is correct below) and coffered, as I have come to describe them.
+However, most of the other doors in the house are cherry-veneered (or birch-veneered at friend Paul points out) and coffered, as I have come to describe them.
 (My guy Kevin at National Lumber had another name for this style, but I have since misplaced those notes.)
-Our (master) bedroom door opening, which sits approximately five feet away from the bath in question, is fitted with this type of door.
+Our (master) bedroom door opening, which sits approximately five feet away from the bath in question, has this type of door.
 Really no reason to touch these (immediately).
-And anyway — I like ’em.
+And anyway — I like ’em (example picture below.)

 Now, I know I could have gotten the existing door-style matched/made, but it really wasn’t an option for me on my *ahem* budget.
-Could have done something a little more “off the wall” like a screen or a curtain, but the wife probably wouldn’t have gone for that and you also always gotta think resale.
-A trip to the salvage superstore Second Chance (which I hope to do a piece on soon) also yielded no results – close, but each I found would have required significant elbow grease.
+Could have done something a little more “off the wall” like a screen or a curtain.
+But the wife probably wouldn’t have gone for that and you also always gotta think resale.
+A trip to the salvage superstore Second Chance also yielded no results.
+Close, but each I found would have required significant elbow grease.
 In the end, no, no and no.

-And oh yeah, my thinking: Since the single-panel door I would purchase would not match exactly, and considering until this point — the use of the 4-panel door style was limited to the back of the house (where it feels somewhat random), I could work now to integrate it more into the rest of the house . . . and help give it, the house, *more* … balance.
+Since the single-panel door I would purchase would not match exactly, and considering until this point — the use of the 4-panel door style was limited to the back of the house (where it feels somewhat random), I could work now to integrate it more into the rest of the house and help give it, the house, *more* … balance.
 Never mind, I could match this style nearly exact.

-But I guess I couldn’t have that, for this discussion.
+But I guess I couldn’t summons that, for this discussion.
 I mean – I was naked; I only had one cup of coffee in me.
-And I was at a total loss . . . when it came time to argue my point.
-More lucid now, though, as I find myself writing it down. . . and again there is that balance and the going with a house’s general vibe thing, which I have discussed in a few places on this blogsite.
+And I was at a total loss, when it came time to argue my point.
+More lucid now, though, as I find myself writing it down.
+And again there is that balance and the going with a house’s general vibe thing, which I have discussed in a few places on this blogsite.

-It does occur to me – and I know, I really don’t have the easiest house to deal with, or maybe — as my wife would have it – I’m not the easiest . . . .
-But I’ll save that rant for an Outtake at the bottom of this post.
+It does occur to me – and I know, I really don’t have the easiest house to deal with, or maybe — as my wife would have it – I’m not the easiest.
+But I’ll save that rant for an Outtake on Old Houses at the bottom of this post.
 And this all really comes down to the approach we have taken with this house.
 “Selective salvage” or “selective saving” – I’ve used those terms around here before — it is the overreaching method we have used in tackling *this* house.